Cecilia Gentili: 2010s

 In 2010, Gentili began an internship at The LGBT Center, where she began working with the NYC Anti-Violence Project.
 From 2012 until 2016, she was the trans health program coordinator at the Apicha Community Health Center in New York City.

 From 2016 to 2019, Gentili was the Director of Policy at the GMHC, an AIDS service organization in New York City and the world's first organization dedicated to HIV/AIDS prevention.
-While part of the GMHC, she championed the Gender Expression Non-Discrimination Act (GENDA), a proposed piece of state legislation which was eventually signed into law in 2019.
+While part of the GMHC, she advocated for the Gender Expression Non-Discrimination Act (GENDA), a proposed piece of state legislation which was eventually signed into law in 2019.

 In 2019, Gentili co-founded the DecrimNY campaign, which works to decriminalize sex work and successfully lobbied for the repeal of the "Walking while trans law" in New York.
 This law criminalized "loitering for the purposes of prostitution" and was used to unfairly target, harass, and arrest transgender women of color.

 In 2019, she also founded Trans Equity Consulting, a development consulting firm that sought to center trans women of color, immigrants, sex workers, and incarcerated people.
-With her extensive background in collaborating with organizations such as the AIDS Institution, the Department of Health and Mental Hygiene, Funders for LGBTQ Issues, Borealis Foundation, and Cicatelli Associations Inc., Gentili continued her deep commitment to helping the queer and trans communities.
+With her extensive background in collaborating with organizations such as the AIDS Institution, the Department of Health and Mental Hygiene, Funders for LGBTQ Issues, Borealis Foundation, and Cicatelli Associations Inc., Gentili continued her personal commitment to helping the queer and trans communities.
 That year, she also joined the Board of Directors of Stonewall Community Foundation, a New York-based, LGBTQ-focused grantmaking organization, where she served until her death.

 The services provided by Trans Equity Consulting include workshops and trainings, organizational developments, conference and convening planning, speaking and story telling and conflict medication.
 Through workshops and trainings, Gentili has trained individuals ranging from government to non-profit and academic settings on subjects such as LGBTQ competency, policy, transgender care, and sex worker issues.

-Each year the Callen-Lorde hosts their Community Health Awards.
-This ceremony recognizes individuals and organizations who have contributed to the visibility and health of the LGBTQ+ community.
-In 2019, Callen-Lorde honored Gentili with a Community Health Award recognizing her leadership and also for her partnership with Callen-Lorde.
+In 2019, Callen-Lorde honored Gentili with their yearly Community Health Award for her contributions to the visibility and health of the LGBTQ+ community, recognizing her leadership and also for her partnership with Callen-Lorde.